 Moses, an employee of Louise and Danie, stopped by one day and emptied the pond’s vegetation and water, filling it with sand.
 Well, it continued to rain and the cement pond filled with water once again.
 No doubt, more mosquitoes are breeding in the pond, although the small amount of water continues to evaporate during the past dry weeks.

-Yesterday afternoon, as we lounged on the veranda, watching a variety of animals stop by, including bushbucks, kudus, Frank and The Misses, and of course, numerous warthogs.
+Yesterday afternoon, as we lounged on the veranda, watching various animals stop by, including bushbucks, kudus, Frank and The Misses, and of course, numerous warthogs.
 I’d stepped inside to put away the laundry when I heard Tom yell out to me, “Get the camera!
 Pig in the pond!”

-And there was I.B., rolling around in the mud and remaining water in the cement pond mainly attempting to scratch his itchy hindquarters.
-He was on a mission, scratching against the boulders lining the pond, using the sand at the bottom to scratch, and later when he exited the pond, he practically visited every surface in the garden to help him get a satisfactory scratch.
-During a period of one hour, he entered the pond three times, exhibiting the same behavior on each occasion.
+And there was I.B., rolling around in the mud and remaining water in the cement pond, mainly attempting to scratch his itchy hindquarters.
+He was on a mission, scratching against the boulders lining the pond, using the sand at the bottom to scratch.
+During one hour, he entered the pond three times, exhibiting the same behavior on each occasion.
+Later, when he exited the pond, he practically visited every surface in the garden to help him get a good scratch.

 Of course, we felt sorry for him.
 There was nothing we could do to help him.
+After all, this is nature.
 When warthogs have medical issues, the rangers don’t attend to them.
-There are many warthogs in Marloth Park and their healthy and sturdy constitutions preventing the park from providing medical care for them.
-After all, this is nature.
+There are many warthogs in Marloth Park, and their healthy and sturdy constitutions prevent the park from providing medical care for them.
 They usually recover from most injuries and illnesses on their own.
 It’s a rare occasion that a carcass of a warthog is discovered in the bush.

-If they have life-threatening injuries or illness, typically, they are found and euthanized and delivered to Lionspruit for Dezi and Fluffy’s next meal.
-Marloth Park residents are good at informing the rangers when such serious situations incur.
+If they have life-threatening injuries or illnesses, typically, they are found and euthanized and delivered to Lionspruit for Dezi and Fluffy’s next meal.
+Marloth Park residents are good at informing the rangers when such serious situations occur.
 But, an itchy butt is not necessarily a life-threatening situation.
-After we’d taken photos of his bloody behind, when he returned this morning, it looked so much better.
+After we’d taken photos of his bloody behind, it looked so much better when he returned this morning.
 We were relieved to see the improvement.

-It’s an amazing experience to watch wildlife all day and evening, learning their behavior, their nuances, and their special needs.
+It’s a fantastic experience to watch wildlife all day and evening, learning their behavior, nuances, and special needs.
 Observing the behavior of wildlife is a rare opportunity and experience.
 Watching wildlife in zoos doesn’t provide such an opportunity.
 It’s only a feature of being in the wild among them, watching them and interacting with them, day after day.
 For this, we are humbled and grateful.

 Photo from one year ago today, April 6, 2020: